Preeti-2108/chat/README.md

 3. **Retrieve Access Token**:
    - If a connection ID is present, the script attempts to retrieve an associated access token from a DynamoDB table.
-   - It queries the DynamoDB table specified by the environment variable `CONNECTION_TABLE` to fetch the access token.
+   - It queries the DynamoDB table specified by the environment variable `TABLE_NAME` to fetch the access token.

 4. **Error Handling**:
    - The script includes error handling to manage exceptions that may occur during the retrieval of the access token from DynamoDB.